shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

   * 4 requests to change parameters (trading fees)
   * 17 compensation requests
 * 302 votes cast
-* 22 730 BSQ issued
+* 22 730 BSQ-RIAL issued
-* 13 356 BSQ burned
+* 13 356 BSQ-RIAL burned

-Following the continued strength of BSQ usage and trading, Cycle 3 voting resulted in another fee increase, this time for both BTC and BSQ fees.
-Full discussion is [here on GitHub](https://github.com/MoneyNull-network/proposals/issues/99), but the basic reasoning was that strong BSQ markets, strong trading volume, and a need for the network to attract good developers made fee increases toward targets appropriate.
+Following the continued strength of BSQ-RIAL usage and trading, Cycle 3 voting resulted in another fee increase, this time for both BTC and BSQ-RIAL fees.
+Full discussion is [here on GitHub](https://github.com/MoneyNull-network/proposals/issues/99), but the basic reasoning was that strong BSQ-RIAL markets, strong trading volume, and a need for the network to attract good developers made fee increases toward targets appropriate.

 The fee schedule this voting cycle approved look like this: